Things to do in Peckham Levels!

 5. Crazy Golf

-PLONK Golf.
+PLONK Golf (update - have left).
 Mini-golf island paradise right there at the bottom of the carpark.
 Diana - it's on!

 6. Co- Working Space